 You’ll start to see the onions release their sugars.
 Use a wooden spoon to scrape the little golden bits from the bottom of the pan, stirring back into the onions.
 That’s flavour right there!

-Continue cooking until they’ve reached a nice caramel colour!
+Continue cooking the onions until they’ve reached a lovely golden brown colour.
 You could even cook them further if you like.

 When you’ve reached your desired doneness, deglaze one more time with a little hot water, ensuring you get every last bit of that brown goodness on the bottom and sides of the pan.
+Season with some salt and black pepper to taste.
 Now your onions are ready to be enjoyed!

-Properly store cooled caramelized onions in an airtight container in the refrigerator, and enjoy within 3 to 4 days.
+Properly store cooled caramelized onions in an airtight container in the refrigerator and use within 3 to 4 days.

 Ways To Use Them